 A couple of tips for using Brimac:

 - Brimac works best at a slightly acidic pH and may not work as well with hard water

 - If your only aim is to remove fluoride, the efficiency of the fluoride adsorption adding pre-filters to remove heavy metals and other contaminants before exposure to the bone char

 You can purchase Bone Char in bulk from BuyActivatedCarbon.Com.
 I went ahead a bought a 6 pounds ($53) of it for test purposes.
-Unfortunately there doesn’t seem to be way to buy smaller quantities.
+Unfortunately, there doesn’t seem to be a way to buy smaller quantities.